jborggaard/QQR/README.md

 Efficiently computes the product of a special Kronecker sum matrix (aka an N-Way Lyapunov matrix) with a vector.
 This is done by reshaping the vector, performing matrix-matrix products, then reshaping the answer.
 We could also utilize the matrization of the associated tensor.

-#### setNSTpath

-Defines the path where the Nonlinear Systems Toolbox by Krener is located.
-This is optional and only used for testing and debugging.

 ## Examples

-### example1.m
+### example01.m

 Solves the control problem for randomly generated systems.
 Some systems are nearly uncontrollable, others have near zero coefficients, so relative errors could be large.

-### example2.m
+### example02.m

-Solves a control problem using a discretization of the 1-dimensional Burgers equation (found in the Burgers1DControl directory).
+Solves a control problem using a discretization of the 1-dimensional Burgers equation (found in the included Burgers1DControl directory).
 The control inputs are spatially distributed uniform sources.

-### example3.m
+### example03.m

 Similar to example1.m, except we force A to be negative-definite, symmetric.

-### example4.m
+### example04.m

 Compare feedback strategies for the Lorenz system.

-### example5.m
+### example05.m

 Similar to example2.m, except we consider a linear reaction term and use a better change-of-variables to convert the discretized system to an explicit system of controlled differential equations.

-### example6.m
+### example06.m

 A simple first-order system where we can investigate convergence of the value function (by plotting it).

+### example07.m

+A first order cubic control system introduced in Sakamoto and van der Schaft, 2007.

+### example08.m

+A ring of van der Pol oscillators.
+This example can generate arbitrarily large systems of cubic equations.
+The region of attraction varies with the degree of feedback control.

 ### References
 ```
   @misc{borggaard2019quadraticquadratic,
     title={The Quadratic-Quadratic Regulator Problem:
      Approximating feedback controls for quadratic-in-state nonlinear systems},
     author={Jeff Borggaard and Lizette Zietsman},
+    note={to appear in the Proceedings of the 2020 American Conference on Control},
     year={2019},
     eprint={1910.03396},
     archivePrefix={arXiv},